Home > Cookies > Cinnamon Sugar Gluten Free Cream Cheese Cookies

 6. Scoop into cookie balls and (generously) roll through the cinnamon sugar.

-• Room temperature butter and cream cheese – When both are room temp, they will mix easy and smooth.
+• Room temperature butter and cream cheese – When both are room temp, they will mix easily.

 • Chill the dough – The dough needs time in the fridge to develop flavor and for the butter and cream cheese to firm.
 Otherwise, you may end up with cinnamon cream cheese cookie pancakes when you bake the cookies!

-• Keep the cookies small – The smaller cookie will ensure a great bake all the way through.
+• Keep the cookies small – The smaller cookies will ensure a great bake all the way through.
 A larger cookie may have a super-soft, almost raw, center.

-• Give the cream cheese cookies a generous roll through the cinnamon sugar – For flavor and the sugar bakes into a sweet and crunchy exterior.
+• Give the cream cheese cookies a generous roll through the cinnamon sugar – The sugar bakes into a sweet and crunchy exterior and adds extra flavor to the cookies.

 • Sprinkle a little more cinnamon sugar for good measure – When the cookies are on the baking sheet, before baking, go ahead and give them another sprinkle of cinnamon sugar – I did!